eslint/rfcs/designs/2019-config-simplification/README.md

 **Note:** This feature is primarily intended for backwards compatibility with eslintrc's ability to specify `extends` in an `overrides` block.

-#### Replacing `.eslintignore`
+#### Ignoring files

-Because there is only one `eslint.config.js` file to consider, ESLint doesn't have to first search directories to determine its location.
-That allows `eslint.config.js` to specify files to ignore directly instead of relying on `.eslintignore`.

 With `eslint.config.js`, there are three ways that files and directories can be ignored:

 1. **Defaults** - by default, ESLint will ignore `node_modules` and `.git` directories only.
 This is different from the current behavior where ESLint ignores `node_modules` and all files/directories beginning with a dot (`.`).
+2. **.eslintignore** - the regular ESLint ignore file.
 3. **eslint.config.js** - patterns specified in `ignores` keys when `files` is not specified.
 (See details below.)

-Anytime `ignores` appears in a config object without `files`, then the `ignores` patterns acts like the current `.eslintignore` file in that the patterns are excluded from all searches before any other matching is done.
+Anytime `ignores` appears in a config object without `files`, then the `ignores` patterns acts like the `ignorePatterns` key in `.eslintrc` in that the patterns are excluded from all searches before any other matching is done.
 For example:

 ```js
 module.exports = [{